9 Things to Do With Extra Zucchini From Your Garden

 You can make large quantities of it and enjoy it all winter long.
 Jars of zucchini relish also make a nice little hostess or teacher gift or a great addition to a gift basket for a foodie.

-Make Zucchini Muffins
+4. Make Muffins

 Zucchini muffins are wonderful to have on hand for snacks, school lunches and breakfast on the go.
 They freeze well, so you can easily use up a lot of zucchinis by baking large batches of muffins for the freezer.